AlexandreFortin1030/Python-projects/MailArchiver/readme.md

 A small program to get to know python and GUI making better.
-It allows users to save their old emails that they want to keep locally with the name of the author and the date.
+It allows users to save their old emails they want to keep locally with the name of the author and the date.
 They can then access it with a read only mode.
-The GUI is made with very special colors, since it is a command from a particular person.